Farm and Industry Short Course: College of Agriculture an "IDEA"

 On Sept.
 1, 1880, William Arnon Henry began his service as Dean with the University of Wisconsin.
 University President John Bascom assigned Dean Henry the task of establishing the College of Agriculture as part of the university.
 Henry had little to work with except some acreage of farmland and the mandate to establish a training program that would be useful to young farmers.

 Several farm organizations which were active at that time-the State Agriculture Society, the State Horticulture Society, the State Grange of the Patrons of Husbandry, and the State Dairymen's Association-greatly influenced the development of the College of Agriculture.
 These organizations, rather than individual farmers, really determined the form and function of the College of Agriculture.

 Young farmers were not clamoring for college training, nor were operating farmers asking for what later became Extension services.
 Quoting Henry: "I found, upon coming to the state university, that we had no agriculture department, unless you can call a farm an agriculture department.
-We hand no buildings; we had no room even in the buildings, we had no museum, we had no appropriations, excepting the farm...as for the education of the farmer, since there was not a young man in the institution studying agriculture, I felt that I was wholly alone in my work".
+We had no buildings; we had no room even in the buildings, we had no museum, we had no appropriations, excepting the farm...as for the education of the farmer, since there was not a young man in the institution studying agriculture, I felt that I was wholly alone in my work".

 Henry listed his expenditures as $3,560.56 for the farm, $1,200 for his own salary, and $2,500 for mechanical arts-this latter not an agriculture item.

 Creation of Short Course

 In 1885, the University of Wisconsin Regents accepted the report of a two-man committee consisting of William T. Vilas, a "lawyer of high degree", and H.D.
 Hitt, a farmer from Oakfeild, who was a prominent Granger.
-Their recommendation was that a shorter course for the winter months confined to the terms of two years, would be more popular and appropriate."
+Their recommendation was "that a shorter course for the winter months confined to the terms of two years, would be more popular and appropriate."
 This report was unanimously adopted, and the Farm Short Course (as it was then called) was mandated on January 20, 1885.

 The Short Course was the first strictly agricultural course to be given in the state, and was in session by January 1886.
 The course covered a period of 12 weeks and embraced 60 lectures, each on some phase of agriculture, agricultural chemistry, and agricultural botany.
 Twenty-four lectures were held on veterinary science.